 Depending on where you live, you'll most likely need to submit your plan for approval.
 Be sure to include safety plans and precautions in your plan.

 The size of the initiative will determine how much funds you'll need.
 Having your proposal will make it easier for the project to be taken seriously.
 Consider writing to government agencies, businesses, and corporations for their support.
 You can also organize fundraising events.

-On the days set aside for planting, ensure that all the necessary materials and equipment are ready.
-Also, ensure that the volunteers are organized and their well-being is in check.
+On the days set aside for planting, ensure all the necessary materials and equipment are ready.
+Also, ensure that the volunteers are organized and their well-being is checked.
 You can use fliers, banners, and online tools to publicize the event or program.
 Post-planting events, tree care is of utmost importance.
 Tree care or maintenance should be part of your plan.
 This will ensure the nourishment and protection of the trees.

 Ritchie, H. (2021, February 9).
 The world has lost one-third of its forest, but an end of deforestation is possible